fastforwardlabs/tweetratio/README.md

 The tweets can then be found in `raw/realDonaldTrump.json`.

+A minified copy of the tweets, which contains only the keys necessary for [the visualization](http://www.fastforwardlabs.com/tweetratio/), is saved to `processed/realDonaldTrump.json`.

 ## Analysis

 `analysis.py` contains simple code to load the tweets as a pandas DataFrame.